hrkt/container-with-xterm/README.md

 ## It does...

-ontainer-with-xterm runs sshd inside the container and expose shell with "xterm.js".
+container-with-xterm runs sshd inside the container and expose shell with "xterm.js".

 ## It does not...